SciML/NBodySimulator.jl/docs/src/index.md

 end
 ```

-After the parameters and acceleration function have been created, one can instantiate a system of particles interacting with a set of potentials which includes the just-created custom potential:
+After the parameters and acceleration function have been created, one can instantiate a system of particles interacting with a set of potentials, which includes the just-created custom potential:

 ```julia
 parameters = CustomPotentialParameters(-9.8)